turlutton/dotfiles/README.md

 ##Use

 Don't use it.
 [Dotfiles are not meant to be forked](http://www.anishathalye.com/2014/08/03/managing-your-dotfiles/).
-You can take inspiration from my configuration, however i don't recommend it.
+You can take inspiration from my configuration, however I don't recommend it.
 I haven't enough tested it, consider it unreliable.

 ## More details

-For vim, i'm using [pathogen](https://github.com/tpope/vim-pathogen) as a submodule.
-When it exists i have put the vim plugin as a submodule too.
+For vim, I'm using [pathogen](https://github.com/tpope/vim-pathogen) as a submodule.
+When it exists I have put the vim plugin as a submodule too.
-In my setup.sh, i have put a line to init and update my submodule on install with dfm.
+In my setup.sh, I have put a line to init and update my submodule on install with dfm.

 ## Full documentation